"God is spirit, and his worshipers must worship in the Spirit and in truth.” John 4:24

 The Bible teaches that on the first day of the week the early Christians came together to celebrate the Lord’s supper (Acts 20:7; 1 Corinthians 11:24-26).
 We also learn that upon the first day of the week they lay by in store as they had been prospered (1 Cor.
 16:1-2).

-You will find a song book in the rack in front of you with selections numbered.
 You will likely notice that we do not use musical instruments to accompany our singing.
-This is because no mention of instruments is made in the New Testament, so we believe we should sing only just as the first Christians did.
-(1 Corinthians 14:15; Ephesians 5:18-19; Colossians 3:16; Hebrews 2:12) We hope you will sing along with us, if you wish.
+The congregation sings acapella.
+This is because no mention of instruments is made in the New Testament, so we believe we should sing as the first Christians did.
+(1 Corinthians 14:15; Ephesians 5:18-19; Colossians 3:16; Hebrews 2:12) We hope you will sing along with us.

-Several different men of the congregation will be leading prayers during the service.
-We do not call these men nor the preacher by any honorary title such as “Reverend” or “Father,” but simply as a brother in Christ.
-Jesus said not to use such titles (Matthew 23:8 -12) and the scriptures tell us that we arc all equal in the sight of God and all Christians are priests (Galatians 3:26-28; 1 Peter 2:5-9).
+Several different men of the congregation will lead prayers during the service.
+We do not call these men nor the preacher by an honorary title such as “reverend” or “father,” but simply as a brother in Christ.
+Jesus said not to use such titles (Matthew 23:8 -12) and the scriptures tell us that we are all equal in the sight of God and that all Christians are priests (Galatians 3:26-28; 1 Peter 2:5-9).

-The sermon usually lasts 25 to 35 minutes and there will be references to scriptures as proof for what is being taught.
-If anyone says something which you disagree with, feel free to talk to them following the service.
+The sermon usually lasts 25 to 35 minutes and there will be references to scriptures as proof of what is being taught.
+If anyone says something which you disagree with or you wish to discuss further, feel free to talk to them following the service.

 THE LORD’S SUPPER